marcelovcpereira/vw-test/README.md

 cd vw-test/src/main/resources/devops
 sh run-marcelo-vw-test.sh
 ```
+Important:
+The installation script requires UBUNTU with SNAP installed

 After application boots up, you can acess the dashboard at:
 ```
 http://localhost:8080/getMVCDashboard
 ```

 If you do not have a browser to render the HTML, you can also query the REST endpoints:
 ```